 Niagara Falls Suspension Bridge

 The Niagara Falls Suspension Bridge was completed in 1855 and marked the world’s first working railway suspension bridge.

 Connecting Niagara Falls, Ontario with Niagara Falls, New York, the bridge allowed for rail transportation between the United States and Canada.

 The bridge was ultimately dismantled in 1897 but not before serving as one of the most important bridges in American history.

 Initial plans for the bridge were laid out by Canadian politicians, but both American and Canadian companies worked on the construction of the bridge.
-Its completion saw a boon in the Niagara Falls regions of both countries.
+Its completion saw a boom in the Niagara Falls regions of both countries.